akawer/blog/_posts/2021-03-11-whats-this-about.md

 pin: true
 ---

-## What's this about?
-The idea is to blog or record my cybersecurity journey; from articles, to rooting boxes and other vulnerabilities.
+The idea is to have a record of my cybersecurity journey.
+From articles, rooting boxes walkthroughs, interesting vulnerabilities and findings from Red Teaming experiences (nothing confidential of course)..